 Biography

-Prior to joining B&D, Chris served as a Deputy Prosecuting Attorney with the Snohomish County Prosecuting Attorney's Office, representing the State of Washington in felony and misdemeanor criminal cases.
-He began his environmental law career as a Legal Intern at the U.S. Environmental Protection Agency in Region 4, where he produced memos on public trust, hazardous waste management, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) liability.
+Prior to joining Beveridge & Diamond, Chris served as a Deputy Prosecuting Attorney with the Snohomish County Prosecuting Attorney's Office, representing the State of Washington in felony and misdemeanor criminal cases.
+He began his environmental law career as a Legal Intern at the U.S. Environmental Protection Agency in Region 4, where he produced memos on public trust, hazardous waste management, and CERCLA liability.
+Chris also served as a law clerk for the U.S. Attorney's Office in the District of Oregon, drafting research memos for civil and criminal cases.

-Chris uses his scientific experience to inform his legal practice and is passionate about blending these two disciplines.
 Before his legal career, Chris worked as a marine biologist studying sharks in The Bahamas and salmonids in California.
 During this time, he co-authored a scientific publication analyzing the migratory patterns of great hammerhead sharks.
+Chris uses his scientific experience to inform his legal practice and is passionate about blending these two disciplines.

 Outside of the office, Chris enjoys hiking, sailing, and SCUBA diving.